-Being an international student has helped me to think globally and made me aware of how to make paintings that will potentially communicate with many people of the world regardless of their cultural background.
+Being an international individual has helped me to think globally and made me aware of how to make paintings that will potentially communicate with many people of the world regardless of their cultural background.
 While I embrace our personal uniqueness, I seek collective humanity in all we share.

 My work analyzes how technological advances influence our life and mind.
 My painting deals with artificiality, materiality, complexity, brightness, richness, and the intensity of contemporary urban life.
 A basic theme is how ones sense of self as an individual seems lost in our constantly expanding society.
 Each individual seems to become an anonymous member of a vast crowd in cities today.
 I am concerned with how the material richness of society can bring mental and spiritual richness in some ways, but how it can also have the opposite effect.